 Welcome to Nursery’s blog page.
 We will keep you updated with the fun and exciting things we get up to everyday via our Twitter feed and blog.
 We would really appreciate you commenting on our posts and letting us know what you think.

-Mrs Nichols, Miss Goodwin, Mrs Brisbane and Mrs Blunt
+Mrs Johnston, Miss Goodwin, Mrs Thompson

 A huge thank you to all the parents who stayed for our phonics Stay and Play session.
 It was great to deliver a short presentation to parents about the progression of phonics within our EYFS and how important it is building upon their early reading and writing skills.